fyc2646/tidy3d-mode-explorer/README.md

    - Mode solving at a single wavelength only
    - Cannot include substrate or more complex geometries and configurations

+These features might be added in the future.
 For more advanced functionalities, please use the [Tidy3D web GUI](https://tidy3d.simulation.cloud) or [Python API](https://www.flexcompute.com/tidy3d/examples/notebooks/ModeSolver/) directly.

 ## License

 This project is licensed under the MIT License.
+This personal project is not officially affiliated with or maintained bythe Flexcompute or Tidy3D team.